darksidebug/Self_Hosted_AI_Model_with_Python_and_FastAPI/README.md

 llama3:latest    ...        ...       ....
 ```

-Create a `.env` file on the project directory
+Create a `.env` file on the project root directory
 ```bash
 API_KEY=paste-your-generated-key-here
 ```